HarryXu497/grocery_store/README.md

 # grocery_store

-A Grocery Store Application written in Dart & Flutter with Firebase as the backend.
+A Grocery Store Mobile Application written in Dart & Flutter with Firebase as the backend.